-- 1. Configure the $\overline{SS}$ pin in the Port peripheral. - 2.
-Select SPI Master / Slave operation by writing the Master/Slave Select bit (MASTER) in the Control A register (SPI.CTRLA). - 3.
+Configure the SS pin in the Port peripheral.

+- 2. Select SPI Master / Slave operation by writing the Master/Slave Select bit (MASTER) in the Control A register (SPI.CTRLA). - 3.
 In Master mode, select the clock speed by writing the Prescaler bits (PRESC) and the Clock Double bit (CLK2X) in SPI.CTRLA. - 4.
 Optional: Select the data transfer mode by writing to the MODE bits in the Control B register (SPI.CTRLB). - 5.
 Optional: Write the Data Order bit (DORD) in SPI.CTRLA. - 6.
-Optional: Setup buffer mode by writing BUFEN and BUFWR bits in the Control B register (SPI.CTRLB). - 7.
-Optional: To disable the multimaster support in Master mode, write '1' to the Slave Select Disable bit (SSD) in SPI.CTRLB. - 8.
+If Hardware SS control is required in Master mode, write '1' to the Slave Select Disable bit (SSD) in SPI.CTRLB. - 7.
 Enable the SPI by writing a '1' to the ENABLE bit in SPI.CTRLA.

-I/O Multiplexing and Considerations PORT - I/O Pin Configuration
+I/O Multiplexing and Considerations on page 20 PORT - I/O Pin Controller on page 146 Signal Description on page 377

-Signal Description